Below you will find the Frequently Asked Questions (FAQs) about CheMento, the mentoring program of the GDCh.

-As a mentor: in is understood to be a (professionally) experienced person who offers help with questions relating to personal and professional development.
-CheMento are chemists with professional experience (at least 3 to 5 years in the profession) who work in business, science or administration.
-The conditions of participation can be found on the ?Information for mentors? pages (see also ?
-Who can participate? ?).
+A mentor is a person with (professional) experience who offers assistance with questions of personal and professional development.
+CheMento are experienced chemists (at least 3 to 5 years in the profession) who work in business, science or administration.
+You can find the conditions of participation on the "Information for Mentors" pages (see also " Who can participate? ").

 A mentee is a person with little (professional) experience who receives support in their personal and professional development.
-CheMento are students and doctoral candidates who are about to start their careers as well as young graduates from all areas of chemistry.
-The conditions of participation can be found on the ?Information for mentees? pages (see also ?
-Who can participate? ?).
+CheMento is for students and doctoral candidates who are about to start their careers, as well as young graduates from all areas of chemistry.
+You can find the conditions of participation on the "Information for Mentees" page (see also " Who can participate? ").

 A mentoring cooperation can be limited in time or last for many years.
 CheMento is designed to last for one year.

-A tandem is the composition of mentor: in and mentee based on a matching process.
+A tandem is the combination of mentor and mentee according to a matching process.
 CheMento is carried out with a maximum of 30 tandems.

-Important criteria for the selection process are technical and professional orientation, personal development and the spatial distance between the places of residence.
+Important criteria for the selection process are professional and professional orientation, personal development and the physical distance between the places of residence.
 Personal interests and experiences of the mentees and mentors also play an important role.

-The aim of the matching is to assign suitable mentors to all mentees selected for the program.
-This means that the right tandem partners for the mentees are selected from a pool of potential mentors.
-Therefore, not all persons registered as mentors can be assigned a mentee.
+The aim of the matching is to allocate suitable mentors to all mentees selected for the program.
+This means that the tandem partners who are suitable for the mentees are selected from a pool of potential mentors.
+It is therefore not possible to allocate a mentee to every person registered as a mentor.

 Yes, that is possible.
-In the registration form, mentees should, among other things, respond to their expectations and wishes of the mentor.
-However, you cannot specify a: n wish mentor.
+In the registration form, mentees should, among other things, address their expectations and wishes of their mentor.
+However, you cannot specify a preferred mentor.

-The registration deadline (mentors) and application deadline (mentees) was October 15, 2021.
-Since the supporting program includes three joint events for the participants, CheMento is designed with a common start for all participants.
-Continuous entry into the program is therefore not possible.
+The registration deadline (mentors) or application deadline (mentees) is October 15, 2023.
+Since the supporting program includes three joint events for the participants, CheMento is designed with a joint start for all participants.
+A continuous entry into the program is therefore not possible.

 Applications for mentees will be possible again from autumn 2023.
 Mentors can register all year round.